WCCC welcomes valid complaints particularly if they are likely to result in improved services to our customers.

-A. All complaints must be made in writing (by fax, e-mail or letter) and must state clearly that a complaint is being made; the basis for that complaint and what follow up action is envisaged as a result of the complaint.
+A. All complaints must be made in writing (e-mail or letter) and must state clearly that a complaint is being made; the basis for that complaint and what follow up action is envisaged as a result of the complaint.
 You should also state whether you require your complaint to be treated in a strictly confidential manner.

 Q. How do I know my complaint is being dealt with?